 Sunak tries to move on from betting row with plea not to ‘sleepwalk to July 4’

-Rishi Sunak acknowledged voters had ‘frustrations’ but said the election was too important to be used to ‘send a message’ to the Conservatives.
+Allegations and questions about insiders gambling overshadowed Prime Minister Rishi Sunak’s Welsh Conservatives manifesto launch on Friday.

-Rishi Sunak has faced further questions on gambling by Conservative candidates, as he sought to move on from the scandal, telling voters not to “sleepwalk to July 4”.
+Rishi Sunak has faced further questions on gambling by Conservative candidates on Friday as he sought to move on from the scandal, telling voters not to “sleepwalk to July 4”.

-Speaking at the launch of the Tories’ Welsh manifesto, the Prime Minister acknowledged voters’ “frustrations”, but suggested the General Election is too important to be used to send the party a message.
+The Prime Minister launched the Tories’ Welsh manifesto where he acknowledged voters’ “frustrations” but told them the General Election is too important to be used to send the party a negative message.

+In the Labour camp, Sir Keir Starmer has faced questions about his support for Jeremy Corbyn, after the party’s leader said his predecessor Jeremy Corbyn “would be a better prime minister” than “what we got – Boris Johnson, a man who made massive promises and didn’t keep them”.

+He continued to face questions about his positions as Saturday’s newspaper headlines emerged, with Harry Potter author JK Rowling telling The Times she has a “poor opinion of his character” and Business Secretary Kemi Badenoch warning Labour could thwart Brexit, which she described as a “10 to 20-year project”.

 “I know you want to send us a message, but this is not a by-election.”

+He also said: “They want to give 16-year-olds a vote not because on principle they think that they are adults, but because they think they’ll vote for them.

-The questions he faced after his speech continued to focus on allegations that a string of people with links to the Conservative Party or Number 10 bet on the timing of the contest before he announced it.
+The Prime Minister took questions from journalists about allegations a string of people with links to the Conservative Party or Number 10 bet on the timing of the contest before he announced it.

 Mr Sunak refused to be drawn on whether he is aware of other Conservative candidates or officials who placed bets on the date of the election, saying there are “multiple investigations” under way that are “independent” and “confidential”.